Rachel is an experienced public law practitioner with over 7 years’ experience in civil liberties, public law and social welfare litigation.

 Discrimination law permeates much of Rachel’s work as she often relies on the Equality Act or Article 14 of the ECHR to help individuals challenge disadvantageous practices and decisions.

-An ongoing focus of Rachel and MG&Co’s work has been to represent disadvantaged children from NRPF backgrounds who, due to their parents’ immigration status, are able to benefit from the same educational provision as their counterparts whose families do have recourse to public funds.
+An ongoing focus of Rachel and Gold Jennings’ work has been to represent disadvantaged children from NRPF backgrounds who, due to their parents’ immigration status, are able to benefit from the same educational provision as their counterparts whose families do have recourse to public funds.

 Charity work